harishahe04/Face-Detection/README.md

 ##### Dlib with CNN

 Dlib with CNN applied pre-trained Convolutional Neural Networks (CNN) for face detection trained on millions of image datasets.
-Detailed explanation of CNN can be found from below Stanford lecture notes:
+Detailed explanation of CNN can be found in below Stanford lecture notes:

 https://cs231n.github.io/convolutional-networks/